China charges former mining magnate with murder, gun-running

 BULLETS, GUNS, HAND GRENADES

-Police seized thousands of bullets, as well as 20 guns and three hand grenades, Xinhua said, an unusual detail in a country where gun ownership is tightly controlled and gun crime rare.
+Police seized thousands of bullets, plus 20 guns and three hand grenades, the report said, an unusual detail in a country where gun ownership is tightly controlled and gun crime rare.

-Xinhua bared details of the brothers' lavish lifestyle, including the Bentley and Ferrari cars the gang owned, as well the impunity they had for their criminal lifestyles.

-"Liu Han's mafia background in Sichuan was no secret," Xinhua said, adding that he "joyously accepted" accusations of his criminality.

-They were well-connected too.
-Liu Han was a member of Sichuan province's government advisory body, and his brother was picked to carry the Olympic torch through Sichuan in 2008, Xinhua said.

-State media reported last year that Liu was held for helping his brother evade capture over a 2009 triple murder.
+State media reported last year that Liu was held for helping his brother Liu Yong evade capture over a 2009 triple murder.

 Uranium explorer Bannerman Resources Ltd ended talks on a A$143 million offer from Hanlong in late 2011 on similar funding hurdles.